Practice Inspection General Information

 The objective of Practice Inspection is the protection of the public by assessing the compliance with professional standards of offices that perform assurance, compilation, and other specified engagements, and by taking appropriate follow-up or remedial action in instances of non-compliance.
 The public is further protected by Practice Inspection providing an educational experience to members.

 Essentially, through an assessment of quality controls and a review of current assurance and compilation engagement files, Practice Inspection identifies areas where an office may require assistance in maintaining prescribed professional standards.
 Practice Inspection does not set standards, nor is it a part of the disciplinary process of CPA Ontario.

-You can apply for an exemption from practice inspection by completing and submitting a Declaration for Exemption.
-Under Regulation 10-1, Section 3, a member would qualify for an exemption if:
+An office can apply for an exemption from practice inspection by completing and submitting a Declaration for Exemption.
+Under Regulation 18-1, Section 3, an

-- the member has not engaged in the practice of public accounting or provided accounting services to the public during the preceding 12 months; or
+- It has not engaged in the practice of public accounting or has not been providing accounting services to the public during the preceding 12 months; or

-- the member is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within three months from the date of a notice of inspection; or
+- It is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within 90 days from the date of a notice of inspection; or

 Please refer to Frequently Asked Questions (FAQs) for additional guidance on other situations when exemption from inspection might be appropriate.

 All engagements addressed by the standards in the CPA Canada Handbook – Assurance are subject to inspection, including, but not limited to: